 NewPOS is an EPOS system that was initially developed by Savista and later bought by Torex.
-To ensure the system matched their needs, in 2008, McDonalds took the system in house.
-This move enabled their clever tech team to play around with it until it had the capacity to handle their daily swathes of fast food orders.
-They then creatively named it NP6.
+To ensure the system matched its needs, in 2008, McDonalds took the system in house.
+This move enabled its tech team to play around with it until it had the capacity to handle its daily swathes of fast food orders.
+They then named it NP6.

 What Does the McDonald’s POS System Offer?